sidimohamed31/sql_data_jobs_project/README.md

-# Introduction
+# 🔎 Introduction

-  This project analyzes the data analyst job market to identify top-paying roles, in-demand skills, and optimal skills for maximizing salary potential.
-The insights are derived from real-world job postings, providing valuable guidance for data analysts looking to advance their careers.
+  Hiring data can be noisy and fragmented.
+The goal of this project is to write clean, reusable SQL to answer common job-market questions and to visualize the results.
+Queries are organized so you can reuse them or adapt them to your geography and work-style filters (e.g., remote vs on-site).

-# Background
+# 🧠 Background
   **The motivation behind this project was to understand:**

 What are the highest-paying data analyst roles?